-Tax season is again upon us and you can save on your tax bill and get a nice refund by maximizing your Registered Retirement Savings Plan (RRSP) contribution for the 2020 tax year.
+Tax season will soon be upon us and you can save on your tax bill and get a nice refund by maximizing your Registered Retirement Savings Plan (RRSP) contribution for the 2021 or 2022 tax years.

 You can lower your taxes by making an RRSP contribution and claiming the tax deduction when you file your taxes.

 Make RRSP Contributions

 Every year you can contribute to your RRSP or to that of your spouse if you have earned income or have RRSP contribution room.
 The contribution room is 18% of your earned income for the previous year up to a maximum amount defined annually by the Canada Revenue Agency (CRA).

 If you contribute to a pension plan at work, your annual RRSP contribution room may be decreased through a pension adjustment.
 It will also decrease if you contribute to a spousal RRSP.